Size range of males: 19-23 mm; female: 22-30 mm.

 Snout sharply pointed.
-Dosally chestnut brown to pale brown, belly with dark brown pigments.
-This species has a bright colour variation: beige, mushroom, cucumber, lychee, spice and jasmine yellow (Karunaratne 2001).
+Dorsum chestnut brown to pale brown, belly with dark brown pigments.
+This species has bright colour variation: beige, mushroom, cucumber, lychee, spice and jasmine yellow (Karunaratne 2001).
 I found different colour variations in Sinharaja Forest.

 Distribution and Habitat